platinum7919/AndroidNews/README.md

 - LiveData for linking various layers and observing data changes
 - Rx for working outside the main thread
 - Timber for logging

+(This is a just a simple app I whipped up during the weekend.
+I don't have any future plan for it yet)